stevenbedrick/Auto1032/README.md

     - _Note_: This has been tested on Mac OS X and Windows 10; note that on Windows 10 I encountered [some issues](https://github.com/mherrmann/fbs/issues/147#issuecomment-698164639) creating an installer executable.

 ## Future Features

+This was just meant as a quick weekend project, but if anybody ends up ever wanting to use it more, these might be useful features:

 - Solving performance issues with large input files
 - A more efficient UI for processing multiple batch numbers in one go